Workflow scheduler/cron#

-Scheduling workflow runs daily, hourly, or even every other minute can be useful in many use cases, such as:
+Scheduling workflow runs daily, hourly, or even every other minute might be handful in many use cases, such as:

 • Periodically performing long or resource-intensive tests that should not be triggered on every push.

-• If your application delivery process requires periodical builds.
+• If your application delivery process requires periodic builds.

 • When you have an inactive project but would like to be sure that the code still works with its dependencies.